Fiserv/firstvision-apac/docs/APIs/Miscellaneous/Inquire-Billing-Cycle-Assignment.md

 # Inquire Billing Cycle Assignment

-This service is used to retrieve billing cycle assignment details.
+This API is used to fetch billing cycle assignment details and billing method for a given business unit.

 ## Endpoint